teebarjunk/godot-tool_button/README.md

 *1.3*

-- Automatic buttons.
-No need for _get_tool_buttons.
-Just add "tool" to top of script.
+- Automatic.
+No need for `_get_tool_buttons`.
+Just add `tool` to top of script.
 Buttons will be at the bottom of the editor inspector.

 *1.2*